ShenMian/sokoban-rs/docs/solver.md

 ## Lower bound calculation method

 - `MinimumPush`: Minimum push count to nearest target.
 - `MinimumMove`: Minimum move count to nearest target.
-(This method is slow, especially on maps with many crates or large areas)
+(This method is slow, especially on maps with many boxes or large areas)
 - `ManhattanDistance`: Manhattan distance to nearest target.
-(This method is fast, suitable for maps with many crates or large areas)
+(This method is fast, suitable for maps with many boxes or large areas)

 ## Optimization